ANikolovvv/C4-Nexus/README.md

 <h1 align="center"><i>C4 nexus task </i></h1>

-<p align="center">"This app is a stock for products, including shoes, t-shirts, and shorts.
+<p align="center"><b>"This app is a stock for products, including shoes, t-shirts, and shorts.
 The application is built with React and can be started by running 'npm start' in the terminal.
 The app features three main pages, each dedicated to a specific stock category.
 Users can easily filter and sort data, as well as view the title and total count sections for each category.
 Additionally, a container with 4 rows and a 'load more' button is available, allowing users to load additional items.
-With its user-friendly interface and functionalities, this app provides an excellent way to manage and explore different stock options in one place." </p>
+With its user-friendly interface and functionalities, this app provides an excellent way to manage and explore different stock options in one place."</b> </p>

 <hr/>
 <h3 align="center"><i>Challenges: </i></h3>